DataFlexCode/DTAI/README.md

 chilkat-unlock-code=DATATECH_;kldfjha;dsl*@#$^knfaioetyh
 chatgpt-api-key=sk-proj-i34752894jnkln;fkl347[0sdfhgPOIW;E4!#$#$956UJHDSFPOGIHN;]

+# DATABASE

+Currently there are no database table specific to this project.
+When/if logging capabilities are added, this could change.

+A SQL Server 2022 backup file in the Data folder only has CODEMAST/CODETYPE migrated to SQL.
+You can restore this, or alternatively connect to your own blank database with those tables.

+The Connection ID is set up for the local database server (i.e. ".") and DTAI as the database.

 # CURRENT STATUS

 It works!

+The only project currently included is AI.SRC, used to test the file upload capability for Claude.

 # TODO ITEMS
  [ ] The current library is being used with DataFlex 19.1.
 It needs to be migrated to 25.0, while retaining 19.1 compatibility.